1-Naphthol: Production

 Alternatively, naphthalene is hydrogenated to tetralin, which is oxidized to 1-tetralone, which undergoes dehydrogenation.

 Reactions

 Some reactions of 1-naphthol are explicable with reference to its tautomerism, which produces a small amount of the keto tautomer.

-One consequence of this tautomerism is the Bucherer reaction, the ammonolysis of 1-naphthol to give 1-aminonaphthalene.
+One consequence of this tautomerism is the Bucherer reaction: the ammonolysis of 1-naphthol to give 1-aminonaphthalene.
+Low temperature sulfonation of 1-naphthol gives 1-hydroxynaphthalene-2-sulfonic acid.

 1-Naphthol biodegrades via formation of 1-naphthol-3,4-oxide, which converts to 1,4-naphthoquinone.

 The 4-position of 1-naphthol is susceptible to electrophilic attack.
 This regioselective reaction is exploited in the preparation of diazo dyes, which are form using diazonium salts.
 Reduction of the diazo derivatives gives 4-amino-1-naphthol.

 Partial reduction of 1-naphthol gives the tetrahydro derivative, leaving intact the phenol ring.
 Full hydrogenation is catalyzed by rhodium.

 Applications and occurrence

 1-Naphthol is a precursor to a variety of insecticides including carbaryl and pharmaceuticals including nadolol as well as for the antidepressant sertraline and the anti-protozoan therapeutic atovaquone.
 It undergoes azo coupling to give various azo dyes, but these are generally less useful than those derived from 2-naphthol.

 1-Naphthol is a metabolite of the insecticide carbaryl and naphthalene.
 Along with TCPy, it has been shown to decrease testosterone levels in adult men.